 Before the main oral hearing, each party usually files two briefs:

 - the plaintiff – a statement of complaint and a rejoinder; and

 - the defendant – a statement of reply and a counter rejoinder.

 Due to this detailed preparation, cases are often tried in one main oral hearing before the first-instance decision is rendered.

 How easy is it for defendants to delay proceedings and how can plaintiffs prevent them from doing so?

 In patent infringement cases, the courts usually impose a strict deadline regime which sets out the dates for filing all major court submissions (eg, the statement of reply, rejoinder and counter rejoinder), as well as the date of the oral hearing.
 Term extensions will be granted only if there are sufficient and justifiable reasons or the other party agrees to the extension.
-Therefore, defendants have very little room for delay.
+Therefore, defendants have little room for delay.

 How might a party challenge the validity of a patent through the courts in anticipation of a potential suit for infringement being issued against it?

+Either by filling an opposition within nine months of the publication of a grant or by filling a nullity action.
 Nullity actions may be filed with the Federal Patent Court in Munich at any time.
 However, if the deadline for filing an opposition has not expired, a nullity action is not admissible.